Kelvin Grove

 The level of general health in Kelvin Grove is notably higher than the national average with prevalence of common health conditions quite low across both younger and older age cohorts

-Kelvin Grove has demonstrated better-than-average health outcomes according to AreaSearch's assessment of mortality rates and chronic condition prevalence.
-The prevalence of common health conditions is relatively low across both younger and older age groups.
+Kelvin Grove demonstrates superior health outcomes according to AreaSearch's assessment of mortality rates and chronic condition prevalence.
+The prevalence of common health conditions is notably low across both younger and older age cohorts.

-Approximately 58% of Kelvin Grove's total population (5,561 people) have private health cover, compared to 55.8% in Greater Brisbane.
-Mental health issues and asthma are the most prevalent medical conditions in the area, affecting 10.7% and 6.4% of residents respectively.
-About 77.4% of Kelvin Grove residents report being completely free from medical ailments, compared to 69.2% in Greater Brisbane.
-Working-age residents have low chronic condition prevalence.
-The area has 6.4% of residents aged 65 and over (609 people), which is lower than the 15.2% in Greater Brisbane.
+Approximately 58% of Kelvin Grove's total population (5,681 people) has private health cover, compared to 55.8% in Greater Brisbane.
+Mental health issues and asthma are the most prevalent medical conditions, affecting 10.7 and 6.4% of residents respectively.
+77.4% of Kelvin Grove residents declare themselves completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
+Working-age residents exhibit low chronic condition prevalence.
+Only 5.9% of residents are aged 65 and over (573 people), lower than the 15.1% in Greater Brisbane.
 Health outcomes among seniors are above average, aligning with national rankings for the general population.

 Frequently Asked Questions - Health